ruggeri/tech-notes/randos/keyboards.md

 - The keycaps are what you actually touch and mount on top of the keys.
   For my WASD keyboards I selected all blank keycaps.

+## Initial Impressions

+- I received my Keychron Q3 on 2024-09-05.
+- This has the same Cherry blue switches as my WASD keyboard.
+- The click is satisfying, but it does feel like the key travel is not as deep?
+That must be an illusion?
+- Definitely this keyboard is quieter.
+I think it might be that the metal keyboard frame is more substantial, and there is maybe rubberized sound-deadening.
+- The switches do feel quite satisfying.
+I can type very fast on this keyboard.
+- The keyboard itself feels quite satisfying.
+I like that it is wireless, at least so far.
+The heft is substantial and the metal aluminum feels high quality.
+- Maybe the WASD keyboard switches were a little too soft?
+The Keychron and the Cherry blue switches feel like they give a little more resistance, which maybe increases accuracy?
+- The keycaps are only of so-so quality.
+The printing is a bit odd, and the kerning/placement of the characters is not always consistent.
+Some keys look a bit bolded, while others seem to have normal font weight.
+- I do like the black/blue/teal colorscheme, though.
+- I think it is nice, and less gimmicky, to have keycaps with letters on them.
+And I think the color design is nicer.
+- The WASD keyboard keycaps were starting to fade and get ugly.
+- It's also nice that these keycaps seem to have just a bit of texture, which means I think my fingertips grip them just a little better.
+- This was an expensive purchase of about $325, which is a lot.
+  Hopefully this keyboard will last many years.
+I like that if a single switch fails, I should just be able to swap it out.
+I like that if I decide I want Cherry green switches (greater resistance), I could simply swap those in.
+- This is definitely giving me a superior feel to my WASD keyboard, which I purchased 2016-03-05 (I purchased a second 2017-01-05).
+Cost of those was ~$165 and ~$195.
+Those are quite old, and I typed hard on them, so maybe after ~8yrs of use, the switches were failing.
+  Definitely at least the "f" key on the WASD keyboard had failed and would not consistently type when pressed.
+- So I did have to buy a new keyboard eventually.
+This seems like a reasonable choice.

 ## Sources

 - https://www.daskeyboard.com/blog/what-is-tkl-keyboard/